 Fill the Time

-Your loved one may wander at particular times of day.
+Your loved one may wander at particular times of the day.
 If you notice this, then try to fill those same times with activities like watching a favorite show or listening to music.

 Smart Accessories